 Asking yourself, “How do I remove my name from Google search?”
 We have the answer!
 Simply call 844-461-3632 to contact our Information Removal team today!

 People often ask us, “How do I remove my name from Google?”

 And no wonder.
 Globally, 76% of all searches on desktop and 86% of the searches on mobile are done through this particular search engine.
 With all eyes on Google these days, many of you look for ways to maintain a reputable image online.

 Having a positive online image comes with many benefits.
 It can bring you lots of business opportunities and attract loyal customers.
-Not to mention it can distinguish you amongst your competitors and determine your social standing in society.
+Not to mention it can distinguish you from your competitors and determine your social standing in society.

 With this being said, how can you make sure that your name isn’t tarnished online?